amanongithub7/dotfiles/README.md

+# ⚙️ Dotfiles

-This is a remote for my local git dotfiles repository which houses my configurations and plugins for applications such as ghostty and neovim.
+This repository houses my configurations and plugins for applications such as ghostty, zsh and neovim.

-I use [gnu-stow](https://www.gnu.org/software/stow/) to maintain symlinks between `~/dotfiles/../.config/..` and `~/.config/..`.
+My setup uses [gnu-stow](https://www.gnu.org/software/stow/) to maintain symlinks between my local `~/dotfiles/../.config/..` and `~/.config/..` directories.